JuliusOrtstadt/BB_8/README.md

 - The drive functions ("forward" / "turnLeft" / "turnRight" / "completeStop") do exactly what they suggest.
 They control the robot at speed given as an argument when we call the method.

 - The "tileDetection" method.
 This method detects on wich tile the robot is.
-There are white, red and balck tiles, when on the two last one it actualise a counter.
+There are white, red and black tiles, when on the two last ones, it updates the corresponding counters.
 This method should be called as often as possible.

 - The "lightSensor" method.
-This method reads the value and returns a color from the enum color.
+This method reads the value of the light sensor and returns a color from the enum color.

 A note for all the times that we use the values from the proximity sensors.
-Since the values are all analog, we defined a threshold values for the side, the front and the diagonal in order to make the line following as efficient as possible.
+Since the values are all analog, we defined threshold values for the side, the front and the diagonal in order to make the line following as efficient as possible.

 For the rest of the code we have one function "printColor" that prints a color from the enum color because the print function from arduino can't do it.
-We have two enum, one "color" that has tree values (RED, WHITE, BLACK and UNDEFIND) these are the colors found on the labyrinth.
+We have two enum, one "color" which has four values (RED, WHITE, BLACK and UNDEFIND), these are the colors found on the labyrinth.
-The other enum is "GroundType" that has five values (BLACKTILE, WHITETILE, REDTILE, LINE and UNDEFINED) these are the diffrent ground types found on the labyrinth.
+The other enum is "GroundType" which has five values (BLACKTILE, WHITETILE, REDTILE, LINE and UNDEFINED), these are the different ground types found on the labyrinth.

 ## Conclusion